MPozek/Enter-Play-Setup/README.md

 To recieve the callbacks for entering/exiting playmode, the setup object uses the EditorApplication.playmodeStateChanged event.
 That's all there is to it...

 The harder part is perserving any data from the first callback (OnPreEnterPlaymode) to the second callback (OnPostEnterPlaymode).
-This is accomplished by saving the instanced of the scripts as ScriptableObjects.
-These objects get destroyed once OnPostExitPlaymode is done executing.
+This is accomplished by creating copies of the attached scriptable objects and saving them as assets.
+These copies get destroyed once OnPostExitPlaymode is done executing so that no temporary data gets saved.